KTM 300: 2023–Present

 In 2023 KTM introduced an all new motor for the 300XC and 300SX lines.
-The new motor employs Throttle Body Injection in place of the previous Transfer Port Injecton as well as an electronic power valve in place of the mechanical one.
+The new motor employs Throttle Body Injection in place of the previous Transfer Port Injection as well as an electronic power valve in place of the mechanical one.
 The new XC and SX bikes do away with the oil pump and oil reservoir requiring the use of pre-mix gas.
 The kick starter option has been eliminated, electric start only.
 The 2023 300XC-W maintained the previous engine design with TPI and the kick start option.

 For 2024 KTM completed the transition from TPI to TBI on all versions of the 300.
 The 2024 300XC-W retains the oil pump and oil tank making it easy to fill-up with pump gas.
 KTM also reverted to the standard (non-pleated) pipes.

 Each year KTM offers one or more premium versions of the 300 XC-W. In 2023 it was the "Erzbergrodeo" edition, for 2024 it was called the "HardEnduro", in 2025 it is the "Factory Edition".